-The participating parties of the Coalition must first assemble and create a common platform of political values that seem both vital and immediate in their impact on our lives.
-A value based platform allows from a strong statement on issues, makes political decisions a moral issue, and unites people in ends, if not in means.
-We must avoid lofty moralizing and empty platitudes and instead create a platform that defines discrete values that go to the heart of the issues, that are at once strong, moral and yet broad enough to be adaptable according to individual parties.
+The participating parties of the Coalition must first assemble and create a common platform of political issues that seem both vital and immediate in their impact on our lives.
+An issue based platform allows from a strong statement of collective intention, makes political decisions a moral issue, and unites people in ends, if not in means.
+We must avoid lofty moralizing and empty platitudes and instead create a platform that defines discrete policies that go to the heart of the issues, that are at once strong, moral and yet broad enough to be adaptable according to individual parties.
 This is not a watering down of all parties with a resulting loss of party identity.
 This is the creation of the hub of a great wheel.
 The Coalition is not a party.
 It is this Platform that the parties create.

 II.
 Coalition Candidate Vetting

 III.
 Coalition Clearinghouse

 In addition to vetting candidates from all member parties consistently and concisely, and in all levels of government, the Coalition must provide information on propositions, laws and regulations that are being proposed at all levels of government, as they relate, and only as they relate, to the Coalition Platform.
 If a proposition in California or a law in Congress touches upon, hinders or forwards the Coalition Platform, those with a vote need to know of it.
 Protests, rallies, town hall meetings, marches, inquiries and hearings must, to the best of the Coalition’s ability be available should they touch upon the Coalition Platform.
 This is technically possible via zip code.